Breast Cancer Research in Robert Clarke's Laboratory

 Telefax: (202) 687-7505

-Dr. Clarke is currently the Dean for Research at Georgetown University Medical center (GUMC), Interim Director of the Biomedical Graduate Research Organization at Georgetown University, Associate Vice President of Georgetown University Medical Center, and Co- Director of the Breast Cancer Program at the Lombardi Comprehensive Cancer Center
+Dr. Clarke is currently the Dean for Research at Georgetown University Medical center (GUMC), Interim Director of the Biomedical Graduate Research Organization at Georgetown University, Associate Vice President of Georgetown University Medical Center, and Co- Director of the Breast Cancer Program at the Georgetown Lombardi Comprehensive Cancer Center

 While multiple molecular subtypes of breast cancer have been reported in recent years, only three molecular markers remain central to the direction of specific therapies: estrogen receptor alpha (ER; HUGO gene symbol = ESR1); progesterone receptor (HUGO gene symbol = PGR); ERBB2 (cErbB2, HER2/neu; HUGO gene symbol = ERBB2)

 ~25% of breast cancers overexpress ERBB2, a member of the epidermal growth factor receptor (EGFR) gene family.
 Tumors that overexpress ERBB2 represent the second molecular subtype.
 These breast cancers are usually candidates for treatment with the antibody therapy trastuzumab (Herceptin®), which binds to the ERBB2 protein and blocks its ability to signal breast cancer cells to grow.
 This signaling is driven by the ERBB2 protein's kinase domain (a protein kinase is an enzyme that can add a phosphate group to another protein).
 Several drugs have emerged that act by blocking this domain in ERBB2 and in other EGFR family members, e.g., the 4-anilinoquinazoline lapatinib (Tykerb®; inhibits both the ERBB2 and EGFR tyrosine kinase activities) is FDA approved for breast cancer patients already using the antimetabolite capecitabine (Xeloda®).
 Other agents in this chemical family of kinase inhibitors include gefitinib (Iressa®; inhibits EGFR) and erlotinib (Tarceva®; inhibits EGFR), which also appear to have activity in other cancers.
-A small proportion of tumors that overexpress ERBB2 also express ER and/or PGR.
+Some tumors that overexpress ERBB2 also express ER and/or PGR.

 The third molecular subtype is defined by its lack of expression of ER, PGR, and ERBB2 and represents ~15% of breast cancers.
 This subtype is often called triple negative breast cancer or TNBC.
 Currently, there is no established molecular targeted therapy for this breast cancer subtype.
 The primary treatment for these breast cancers remains a combination cytotoxic chemotherapy regimen.